ChrisForsythQA/Qa-test/README.md

   Then: the error message will be displayed
   And: the invalid coins returned

-  Given: British currency plus a invalid currency into the vending machine
+  Given: British currency plus a invalid currency added to the vending machine
   When: all the coins are registered
   Then: the error message will be displayed
   And: the invalid coins are returned

-  Given: Euro currency plus a invalid currency into the vending machine
+  Given: Euro currency plus a invalid currency added to the vending machine
   When: all the coins are registered
   Then: the error message will be displayed
   And: the invalid coins returned